Kemi Lala Akindoju

 Kemi "Lala" Akindoju is a Nigerian actress.
 She won an Africa Magic trailblazer award for her role in the film adaptation of Dazzling Mirage.

 Personal life

-Akindoju was born on 8 March 1987 in a family of 4 children.
-She's a native of Ondo State.
+Akindoju was born on 8 March 1987 in a family of four children.
+She is a native of Ondo State.
 She had her secondary education at Queens College, Lagos.
 After obtaining her West African Examinations Council examination, she proceeded to study insurance at University of Lagos.
 She also received a master's degree from Pan-Atlantic University, studying media and communication.
 She married Chef Fregz in September 2018 and had a son in February 2021.

 Career

 She started her acting career in 2005 from stage performance before venturing into feature films.